From Star Trek: Theurgy Wiki

 In mid-2374, as Morgan neared his third year of imprisonment, he fell gravely ill.
-The harsh conditions had finally taken their toll, and as his condition worsened it became clear he was unlikely to survive much longer.
+The harsh conditions had finally taken their toll, and as his health declined it became clear he was unlikely to survive much longer.
 Barely conscious and rarely lucid, the next thing Morgan was aware of was awaking on a Starfleet vessel headed to Earth.
 Nuran had used the newly-completed transponder to contact the Federation, and saved Morgan’s life at the cost of her own freedom.

 Morgan served on the Hypatia for four years.
 The assignment was uneventful, largely consisting of supply runs and patrols, but Morgan distinguished himself for his work ethic and resilience and eventually rose to the rank of second-class petty officer.
-He was dedicated but reserved, and did not much form lasting attachments with his crew.
+He was dedicated but reserved, and did not form any lasting attachments with his crew.
 So when he was offered the opportunity to transfer to the newly-commissioned USS Theurgy on his commanding officer’s recommendation, he gladly accepted.

 The first two years of Morgan’s time on the Theurgy passed much the same as his time on the Hypatia, but it was not to last.
 When the ship intercepted a series of transmissions exposing the horrifying revelation that members of Starfleet Command had been replaced by impersonators, the Theurgy was forced to flee Earth pursued by Starfleet.
 Although they managed to escape, when they stopped to resupply on Niga they inadvertently infected members of the crew with a parasitic virus, and Morgan was injured in the ensuing chaos.
 He was put into stasis to preserve his life, and woken several months later following surgery.